Build and Deploy#

 Note: Log out and log back in for the sudo group membership to take effect.

-Allow the GitHub Actions deploy key to run the required deployment commands without an interactive password prompt:
+Allow the GitHub Actions deploy key to run the deploy script without an interactive password prompt:

 Validate the sudoers file before continuing: